The 5 most powerful creator economy executives of 2022

 Monica Khan served as a partner manager at YouTube for six years, and then another two at Facebook supporting its community.
 In April, she joined Spotter, a company that pays YouTubers a lump sum to purchase their back catalogs, as its first head of creator community.
 The company was founded in 2019 and operates a bit like a private-equity firm for creator content.
 It buys out mature video assets from creators to give them the working capital they need to continue to grow and scale their businesses, whether that’s to create more videos or to expand into real-world businesses.

 That’s where Khan comes in.
 In her role, she runs the “creator success team,” which aims to identify strategic partnerships and business development opportunities for creators.
 She describes her role as empowering “the creators we fund with access and resources to help them reach their full potential and drive greater impact,” she wrote on Linkedin.
 She also advises creators on how best to use their investment from Spotter to grow their following and explore brand extensions.
-So far, the company has helped the guys behind Dude Perfect build a new headquarters-slash-experiential location in Texas.
 Aaron Brown, host of Smokin’ & Grillin’ wit AB, is using his capital from Spotter to open a restaurant in Las Vegas.